paprikka/sonnet.io/src/site/posts/use-rainbow/index.md

 ### Footnotes

 1. <span id='footnote-1'></span>hence the K component in CMYK meaning black.
-Using B would be confusing as it means black in other colour models.
+Using B would be confusing as it means blue in other colour models.
 2. <span id='footnote-2'></span>it's not perfect, since the perceptual colour space differs from what's described using RGB/HSL.

 <style>